catalystcomputing/epos-ml-category/README.md

 - LeisureCategories.dat

 ### Training data
-**Just under 3,000 records of Magazines in various leisure categories and another nearly 3,000 records of magazines in various leisure categories **

-- NonLeisureMagazines.dat
-- LeisureMagazines.dat

-### Results of manual categorisation

-- ManualResults.dat

-### Data to be classified with duplicate barcodes, multiple identical lines plus different descriptions for same item

-- AllInputData.dat

-### Data to be classified with no duplicate barcodes
+4734 rows of data split between the various leisure categories and the unclassified category.

-- SingleEntryInputData.dat
+- TrainingData.dat

+### Test data

+- TestData.dat - 2142 rows of categorised data with duplicate rows that have variations in the text description
+- TestDataNoDups.dat - 1305 rows of categorised data with no duplicate rows the text description has been picked at random